TWO STNM MEMBERS WIN THE 2018 STORYTELLING WORLD HONOR AWARD

 Heartfelt and hearty congratulations to Joe Hayes and Elaine Muray for their 2018 Storytelling World Honor Awards, as highlighted in the Spring 2018 Storytelling Magazine.
 Joe is to be congratulated for his award winning children's book, Grandpa's Hal-la-loo-ya Hambone, winner in the category, Stories for Pre-Adolescent Listeners.
 Elaine's award is in the category for Storytelling Recordings, CD's or DVD's for listening and/or viewing pleasure for any age.
 Her DVD, Embodied & Enchanted: Seven Physically Performed Tales, is exceptional and unique in providing a multi-sensory storytelling experience.
 Learn more about their work on the Find a Storyteller page, or on the Member Publications page of this website.
 STNM is honored to have two such exceptional members in our midst, and applaud the recognition of their contributions to the world of storytelling on the national level.

-KEEP US POSTED ON YOUR EVENTS & IDEAS ON FACE BOOK!
+KEEP US POSTED ON YOUR EVENTS & IDEAS ON FACE BOOK AND NAME STNM AS THE BENEFICIARY OF A BIRTHDAY FUNDRAISER!

-Professional level STNM members receive a free posting on our Storyteller page, PLUS free advertisement of your events in our monthly email updates, quarterly newsletter and on our website.
+Professional level STNM members receive a free posting on our Storyteller page, PLUS free advertisement of your events in our monthly email updates and on our website.
 Take advantage of this and send us your event information!
-Send to: firstname.lastname@example.org
+Send to: email@example.com

 We encourage STNM members to make additions, post comments and LIKE our Facebook page: STNM FACEBOOK

-Special thanks to STNM member, Nash Jones, for vastly improving our Facebook page and presence!
+Special thanks to STNM member, Nash Jones, for vastly improving our Facebook page and internet presence!

 STORYTELLERS OF NEW MEXICO JOINS TWO WORLDS THEATER & FILM TO LAUNCH DIVERSITY PROJECT